Fabs/mysterious-ruby/README.md

 of access ('guest', 'user', 'admin').
 In a real world scenario it could also be used to check the server status, hence it is the root path.

+- Session and User for auth:

+- Comments on specs:

 ## TODO
 - [x] Setup Rails App on Github (+postgres)
 - [x] Setup Rspec